yuyuz/FLASH/README.md

 FLASH is a package to perform Bayesian optimization on tuning data analytic pipelines.
 Specifically, it is a two-layer Bayesian optimization framework, which first uses a parametric model to select promising algorithms, then computes a nonparametric model to fine-tune hyperparameters of the promising algorithms.

-Flash is developed on top of [HPOlib](https://github.com/automl/HPOlib), a general platform for hyperparameter optimization.
-This software is licensed under the GPL license.
+FLASH is developed on top of [HPOlib](https://github.com/automl/HPOlib), a general platform for hyperparameter optimization.
+FLASH is licensed under the GPL license.

 ## Installation